revqz772/Minecraft-Java/README.md

 This plugin can be used with: Spigot + (recommended) Paper

 NOTE: THE PLUGIN WILL HAVE BUGS, Please DM the bug revqz1 On discord.
+NOTE: The plugins DO work with each other e.g The bank plugin , Bounty Plugin , And Coinflip plugin.

 I retain all copy rights to these plugins please do not adverise them as your own.